JOINT PRESS STATEMENT

 While Section 150-154 and Section 158 of the Tanzanian Penal Code prohibits same-sex conduct, and makes it punishable with up to 14 years in jail, homosexuality, as such (and being a homosexual) is not a crime in Zanzibar.

-All except two staff members of the implementing NGO have been released without being charged.
+The meeting was led by Bridge Initiative Organization (BIO).
+Of the arrested, 14 were parents, 3 BIO staff and 3 local partners.
+All except two staff members of BIO have been released without being charged.
 The arrest followed by release is indicative of arbitrariness and abuse of power.
 The Centre for Human Rights and Pan Africa ILGA strongly condemn this action by Zanzibari police.

 These arrests are part of a recent pattern in mainland Tanzania.
 In December 2016, a meeting organised by Open Society Initiatives for Eastern Africa on reproductive rights, was raided in Dar-es-Salaam with eight people detained and released without charges.
 Offices belonging to organisations working on LGBTI issues were also unlawfully raided and documents from these offices confiscated in Dar-es-Salaam in the same year.